 Week 7, workshops happening at the ICS with Mariann Ban, and Tim Andrews

 On April 8th, Mary was the first guest artist to arrive since my arrival 0n March 11th.
 So it had been a quiet month!
-This week the ICS filled up with teachers from Turkey, and workshop participants from Australia, Poland, Hungary, and Austria.
-Mariann Ban was working with her Sound of Music, and Tim Andrews had his Naked Raku workshop.
-Mary and I were getting a bisque done and trailed after Mariann as she took people to various museums around Kecskemet.
+These last couple of weeks the ICS has filled up with teachers from Turkey, and workshop participants from Australia, Poland, Hungary, and Austria.
+Mariann Ban has been working with her Sound of Music showing everyone, one at a time, how to make a whistle, and Tim Andrews leading his Naked Raku workshop.
+Mary is well into her 3-week-race to throw, finish and glaze enough pots for a gas firing in the mid-sized blue kiln.
+We have trailed after Mariann as she took people to various museums around Kecskemet, and particularly enjoyed the Bozso Collection and the Musical Instrument Museum.

 Week 6, spring is coming.